JarvusInnovations/gatekeeper/README.md

     The details of how to do this vary by operating system, and you can employ any means to get `hab sup run` running.
 That command will start the supervisor and then it will handle the rest.
 Any peer supervisors should be supplied when it is run.

-    On Linux systems that use systemd like Ubuntu 15.04+, you might use a unit file like this to launch the supervisor on system startup:
+    On Linux systems that use systemd like Ubuntu 15.04+, you might use a unit file like this save to somewhere like `/etc/systemd/system/hab-sup.service` to launch the supervisor on system startup:

     ```systemd
     [Unit]